EP0331: The Abbotts: The Burnt Copper Powder

 Click here to download, click here to add this podcast to your Itunes, click here to subscribe to this podcast on Zune, click here to subscribe to this feed using any other feed reader

-Harold Perry’s Honest Mistake
+Harold Peary’s Honest Mistake

-Perry debuted in the role of Gildersleeve in 1938 as one of many side characters on Fibber McGee and Molly.
-However, the popularity of the character led to one of radio's first successful spin-offs and one of the most enduring sitcoms of the golden era.
+Peary debuted in the role of Gildersleeve in 1938 as one of many side characters on Fibber McGee and Molly.
+However, the popularity of the character led to one of radio’s first successful spin-offs and one of the most enduring sitcoms of the golden era.

-The new show Perry created had him starred as "Honest Harold" Hemp, a local radio host with a bunch of whacky friends.
-It was called simply, The Harold Perry Show.
+The new show Peary created had him starred as “Honest Harold” Hemp, a local radio host with a bunch of whacky friends.
+It was called simply, The Harold Peary Show.
 The show was not a huge success in terms of ratings and all but one of its episodes were sustaining.
-While the shows weren't uniformly bad or weak, it's 37-week run was an uneven mess that suggests that Perry should never have left Gildersleeve.
+While the shows weren’t uniformly bad or weak, it’s 37-week run was an uneven mess that suggests that Perry should never have left Gildersleeve.

 The Good